 We have been able to track our diverse procurement spend most consistently in the United States, where we achieved a rate of 30 percent of total procurement spend with diverse suppliers in fiscal 2015, even as our total spend decreased.

 Learn more about our Supplier Inclusion & Diversity program in our Corporate Citizenship Report.

-We believe that by providing opportunities for small, medium and diverse businesses, we adopt smarter operations, enabling us to cast a wider net and tap a larger pool of latent talent.
+We believe that by providing development opportunities for small, medium and diverse businesses, we adopt smarter operations, enabling us to cast a wider net and tap a larger pool of latent talent.
 More inclusive and demographically representative supply chains help Accenture and our clients generate services and products that are relevant to the diverse global community we serve.